Piraterazor/quarkus-mongodb/README.md

 - `@ToString` - Generates a toString() method with specified fields
 - These annotations significantly reduce the amount of code that needs to be written and maintained

+## CI/CD Pipeline

+This project uses Azure DevOps for continuous integration and deployment.
+The pipeline configuration is defined in the `azure-pipelines.yml` file at the root of the repository.

+### Pipeline Configuration

+The pipeline consists of two stages:

+1. **Build and Test**
+   - Builds the project using Maven and JDK 21
+   - Runs all tests
+   - Publishes test results
+   - Creates and publishes build artifacts

+2. **Deploy to Development** (Placeholder)
+   - Downloads the build artifacts
+   - Contains placeholder steps for deployment

+### Triggers

+The pipeline is triggered automatically when changes are pushed to the `main` branch, except for changes to:
+- README.md
+- .gitignore
+- bruno-api/ directory

+### Running the Pipeline

+The pipeline runs automatically on push to the main branch.
+You can also manually trigger it from the Azure DevOps portal.

 ## Future Enhancements

 Potential improvements for this API: